 All 401(k), 403(b), and SIMPLE IRA plans share a cumulative limit on tax-preferential contributions of $20,500 (or $27,000 if 50 plus).
 Therefore, you can contribute to both a 401(k) and SIMPLE plan during the same year, so long as your pre-tax or Roth contributions between the two do not exceed the cumulative and individual limits.
-Notably, SEP-IRAs have a separate limit not shared with 401(k), 403(b), and SIMPLE IRA plans.
+Notably, SEP-IRAs have a separate limit not shared with 401(k), 403(b), and SIMPLE plans.

 Moreover, those who have after-tax contribution options available through their 401(k) plan may contribute after-tax dollars to their 401(k) plan even if they have reached the $22,500 or $30,000 pre-tax or Roth cumulative limit for their workplace retirement accounts.
 (Not familiar with after-tax 401(k) investing?
 Read After-Tax IRA & 401(k) Investing: A Beginners Guide here.)
 However, the maximum contribution limit, including all employer contributions, employee traditional/Roth contributions, and employee after-tax contributions, is $66,000 (or $73,500 if 50 plus) as of 2023 for all 401(k), 403(b), and SIMPLE IRA plans.

 What investments are available in SIMPLE IRA plans?

 While it will vary by employer, generally, employees can invest in various securities, including stocks, bonds, mutual funds, ETFs, money markets, and CDs in their SIMPLE IRA.
-Therefore, SIMPLE IRAs generally provide more investment flexibility than their 401(k) brethren.
+Therefore, SIMPLE plans generally provide more investment flexibility than their 401(k) brethren.
 Not shabby at all!

 What withdrawal options are available with SIMPLE IRAs?

 Since all money within a SIMPLE IRA belongs to the employee once contributed, various withdrawal options are available.
-However, unlike any other retirement plan, SIMPLE IRAs are governed by the two-year holding rule.
+However, unlike any other retirement plan, SIMPLE ones are governed by the two-year holding rule.